 For instance, you might always make your CTAs the same shade of orange.
 This helps your users to easily spot your orange buttons, even when they’re just quickly scanning your content.

 Don’t confuse your users by using the same color for non-action items, such as headings that aren’t clickable.

 Similarly, don’t confuse your users by using a lot of different call-to-action colors on the same page.

-It’s pretty much impossible to prove that any one color is better than any other color for persuading an audience.
-There are just too many variables, and too much conflicting evidence to come to any universal conclusion.
+It’s pretty much impossible to prove that one specific color is best for persuading an audience.
+There are just too many variables and too much conflicting evidence to come to any universal conclusion.